School bus falls onto rocky Hawaiian shoreline after being hit by boulder - NewsBreak

 School bus falls onto rocky Hawaiian shoreline after being hit by boulder

-HONOLULU ( KHON2 ) — A boulder slammed into a school bus on the island of Molokai Wednesday, forcing the driver to swerve and sending the bus off the road and into a rocky shoreline, according to Maui police.
+HONOLULU — A boulder slammed into a school bus Wednesday on the island of Molokai, forcing the driver to swerve and sending the bus off the road and into a rocky shoreline, according to Maui police.

 Video showed the bus overturned after the apparent accident, lying on its side on the jagged rocks with the front bumper toward the water.